SwishersSweets/dwl/README.md

 # dwl - dwm for Wayland

+# THIS IS A PERSONAL BUILD OF DWL
+# IF YOU HAVE ANY ISSUE WITH IT DO NOT CONTACT THE DEVS

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on our [Discord server].